Outdoor Industry Marketing Trends of the Future

 It’s not just customers who are hungry for interaction as we emerge from the pandemic.
 According to Eric Henderson, CEO of Meteorite PR in Boulder, Colorado, media and business partners are equally starved for in-person events.
 That leaves experiential marketing—and face-to-face PR—poised for a big comeback.

 According to Henderson, Meteorite has seen “huge success” from its Adventure Camp concept—a miniature industry bash held near Meteorite’s headquarters—and its new media demo at Colorado’s Eldora Ski Area, for this very reason.
 Both events provide an opportunity for gear designers, reps, and media to rub elbows and try the latest gear from Meteorite’s clients.
-“The interaction is huge,” says Henderson.
+“The interaction is huge,” said Henderson.
 “It’s super valuable to journalists because it gives them long leads on stories, and it helps PR develop relationships with media they can tap into when exciting news comes up.”

 Retailers can get in on the action, too.
 Outdoor Divas, a Vail ski shop that caters exclusively to women, holds demo days throughout the season.
 The events are some of the shop’s most successful marketing efforts, according to store founder Kim Walker.
-“We have women trying 10 or 12 pairs of skis in a day,” Walker says.
+“We have women trying 10 or 12 pairs of skis in a day,” Walker said.
 “It’s a great experience for them, it’s hugely educational for our employees, and it drives traffic and sales to us as well.”

 Or, if you’re a brand, you can cut out the middleman and get into the experience game directly.
 After years of pandemic-driven hiatus, Fjällräven is bringing back its Classic Series in the summer of 2022, hosting large group backpacking trips for customers in six countries.
 And Parlor Skis has relaunched its build-your-own-ski classes to help people understand what goes into a custom setup.

-“Experiences are fundamental,” says Henderson.
+“Experiences are fundamental,” said Henderson.
 “Sharing the natural world is why we’re all in this business to start with.
 If you’re not sharing nature personally with someone—if you’re just doing it through digital or social media—I think you’re missing the point.”

 And, we would add, a big business opportunity.